Hospital Surgery Guide

 You will be asked to sign an informed surgical consent verifying the procedure that your surgeon has scheduled for you.
 If you have any questions, please ask your nurse at this time.

 - Vital Signs: Your vital signs will be checked before your surgery.
-This includes blood pressure, respirations, pulse, temperature, and oxygen saturation.
+This includes blood pressure, respiration, pulse, temperature, and oxygen saturation.

-- Intravenous Line: The preoperative nurse or anesthesiologist will start an “I.V.” which is a catheter inserted into your vein.
-This will be used for uids and medications administered before, during and after your surgery.
+- Intravenous Line: The preoperative nurse or anesthesiologist will start an “I.V.,” a catheter inserted into your vein.
+This will be used for UIDs and medications administered before, during, and after your surgery.

 If required, the admitting nurse or CNA will shave the areas of your body at the site of your surgical incision.
 Shaving the hair helps decrease the number of bacteria on the skin.
 It is important that this is performed immediately before your surgery and NOT done by you the night before.